4ahmns2122-VR/VRProjekt2122-LOppitz/README.md

 For testing without a headset, use the XR Device Simulator (included in the xr interaction toolkit package):  https://www.youtube.com/watch?v=d4bTpkvBwrs

 ### Limitations/Problems:
-had a hard time finishing the first game
+had a hard time finishing the first game; never tested on vr headset

 Copyright by smeerws :)